 - Puffins can live for up to thirty years.

-- During the breeding season the males grow a bright orange coating over their bills but it flakes off once the season ends.
+- During the breeding season, the males grow a bright orange coating over their bills which flakes off once the season ends.

 - The Firth of Forth has more than fifty thousand occupied puffin burrows.